Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 What causes anxiety?

-A range of factors are thought to contribute to anxiety disorders.
+The causes of anxiety disorders are not well known.
+A range of factors are thought to contribute to anxiety symptoms and disorders.

-- Pregnancy and childbirth (for the pregnant person or their partner).
+- pregnancy and childbirth for the pregnant person or their partner

-- Physical health issues such as thyroid problems and other chronic (ongoing) conditions.
+- physical health issues, such as thyroid problems and other chronic (ongoing) conditions

-- Withdrawing from drugs and alcohol.
+- are withdrawing from drugs and alcohol

 When should I see my doctor?

-If your anxiety symptoms are affecting your everyday life, talk to a doctor or a mental healthcare professional.
+If your anxiety symptoms are affecting your everyday life, talk to your doctor or a mental healthcare professional.
 Getting professional help can support you in managing anxiety and reduce its effects on your life and wellbeing.

 It might help you to write down your symptoms in the time leading up to your appointment.
 This may make it easier to explain to a doctor or mental health professional what you're going through.